jundalisay/superb/content/en/research/poincare/science/chapter-07.md

 The values of the distances at any given moment depend upon their initial values, on that of their first derivatives, and something else.

 What is that something else?

-If we do not want it to be merely one of the second deriva- tives, we have only the choice of hypotheses.
+If we do not want it to be merely one of the second derivatives, we have only the choice of hypotheses.
 Suppose, as is usually done, that this something else is the absolute orientation of the universe in space, or the rapidity with which this orientation varies; this may be, it certainly is, the most convenient solution for the geometer.

 But it is not the most satisfactory for the philosopher, becauserelative and absolute motion.

 this orientation does not exist.
 We may assume that this something else is the position or the velocity of some invisible body, and this is what is done by certain persons, who have even called the body Alpha, although we are destined to never know anything about this body except its name.